DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

 - Enter Game Launcher page
 - In the `Appearance` category, there are 6 available options:
   - **Exclusive Fullscreen**, the game process will run in exclusive fullscreen mode
+    - **You should only use this option when you are able to independently describe technical principles and effects of exclusive fullscreen**
   - **Fullscreen**, the game display mode is set to fullscreen
   - **Borderless**, the game display mode is set to borderless
   - **Width**, game window width, such as `1920`